Kanikacoder13/Daily_Report/README.md

 ---

 ## Training Day :- 02
+---
 Day **two** of the **summer training program** picked up right where we left off , diving deeper into the concepts introduced yesterday.
 It brought with a fresh set of challenges and exciting new information .
+The instructor continued to provide insightful explanations making complex concepts easy to grasp .
+It was a productive day thaT further fueled my enthusiasm for the rest of the training .

+---
+### Study of Kernel
+The kernel is the core part of an operating system.
+It manages the communication between hardware and software.
+Also, it manages the following resources of the linu